jillesvangurp/es-kotlin-client/README.md

 # Introduction

-ES Kotlin Wrapper client for the Elasticsearch Highlevel REST client is an opinionated client that wraps the official Highlevel Elasticsearch HTTP client (introduced with 6.x) with some Kotlin specific goodness.
+ES Kotlin Wrapper client for the Elasticsearch Highlevel REST client is an opinionated client that wraps the official Highlevel Elasticsearch HTTP client for Java (introduced with 6.x) with some Kotlin specific goodness.
 This adds convenience, cuts down on boilerplate, and makes using Elasticsearch safely easy and straightforward.
+Some of these changes should also be usable by Java developers.
+Android is out unfortunately as the minimum requirements for the highlevel client are Java 8.

 # Get it